CartoDB/documentation/app/content/carto-user-manual/tutorials/identifying_marketing_target_area_based_merchant_sentiment_data.md

     ![Index score coffee sentiment tooltip](/img/cloud-native-workspace/tutorials/tutorial18_map_cpg_sentiment_index_score_coffee_sentiment_tooltip.png)

 16. We can now see more clearly which are the best areas in Berlin, with the highest index score and coffee sentiment score.
-Let´s now find the the merchants with the highest coffee sentiment score, to validate that they fall within the identified areas, and to explore the areas using Google Street view API.
+Let's now find the merchants with the highest coffee sentiment score, to validate that they fall within the identified areas, and to explore the areas using Google Street view API.

     First create a widget, choosing the "POIs with coffee sentiment score" source.
 Style as below

     ![POIs widget](/img/cloud-native-workspace/tutorials/tutorial18_map_cpg_sentiment_merchant_coffee_sentiment_widget.png)

     We can see that few merchants (around 200) in Berlin stand out for coffee sentiment.
-For a trade spend allocation exercise, we could had chosen to focus trade spend budget on those merchants.
+For a trade spend allocation exercise, we could have chosen to focus trade spend budget on those merchants.

 17. Let's now create a tooltip for each merchant, to view the name and sentiment of each merchant.
 Enable the tooltip for the POIs layer, and choose to configure using HTML code.
 Paste the code below: